 Bachelor of Music, Magna Cum Laude

-Bachelor of Science in Music Education, Magna Cum Laude
+Bachelor of Music Education, Magna Cum Laude

 Bachelor of Arts, Summa Cum Laude